Chayan-11/Chayan-11/README.md

 - 👋 Hi, I’m Chayan
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in Open Source and Problem Solving
 - 🌱 I’m currently learning C and C++
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects once I'm done with the basics of the languages
 - 📫 How to reach me https://www.linkedin.com/in/chayan-debbarma/

 <!---